foundriesio/docs/source/user-guide/cert-rotation.rst

 ===========================

 The :ref:`Device Certificate Rotation <ref-cert-rotation>` reference manual describes core concepts and functions of certificate rotation.
-This page explains how to configure your factory for this functionality.
+This page explains how to configure your Factory for this functionality.

 Choosing an EST Server
 ----------------------

-Before you can perform certificate rotations, you must ensure you have taken control of your factory's :ref:`PKI <ref-device-gateway>`.
+Before you can perform certificate rotations, you must ensure you have taken control of your Factory's :ref:`PKI <ref-device-gateway>`.
 Specifically, you'll need access to your ``factory_ca.key`` in order to complete these steps.
 There are two ways to then run an EST server.